gildasmorvan/similar2logo/README.md

 	* [SystemInfluenceRemoveAgent](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/microkernel/influences/system/SystemInfluenceRemoveAgent.html): Removes an agent from the simulation.

 * A reaction model which describes how influences are handled to compute the next simulation state.
-A default reaction model is implemented in the [LogoDefaultReactionModel](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/levels/LogoDefaultReactionModel.html), but you can define your own reaction model if needed.
+A default reaction model is implemented in [LogoDefaultReactionModel](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/levels/LogoDefaultReactionModel.html), but you may define your own reaction model if needed.

 * A simulation model that defines the initial state of the simulation.
 It is implemented in a class that inherits from [LogoSimulationModel](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/initializations/LogoSimulationModel.html).